 Error Monitoring

-This research explores brain activity related to detection and evaluation of error, er1conflict, or unexpected information.
+This research explores brain activity related to detection and evaluation of error, conflict, or unexpected information.
 Preliminary findings suggest that this

 evaluation/detection is expressed in the theta band frequency.
 Moreover, this activity seems to be sensitive to the salience of the error.